 Dave Gray is the college chaplain and is available to help all members of the community.

 Union College seeks to respond positively to the views of students with regard to issues that will improve our students’ experience of studying and learning.
-Here are some ways in which we have responded to issues raised by our students this year: click here
+Here are some ways in which we have responded to issues raised by our students in the past: click here

 While you study with us, you will be well supported by the programme team with a wide variety of additional one–to–one support.